 The recent re-evaluation by the US, China, Japan, and Russia of their military strategies reflects new geopolitical equations in which the Asia Pacific is a major strategic intersection.
 Turmoil in this region can impact India’s trade and security interests, and to avoid this India must craft a balance between its relations with all the countries involved

-Karan Pradhan is a Senior Researcher at Gateway House: Indian Council on Global Relations.
-He has a Master of Arts degree in International Relations from the University of Warwick and a Bachelors degree in Mass Media with a specialisation in Journalism from Wilson College, Mumbai.
-Previously, he worked as a reporter and features writer at The Asian Age, covering a variety of beats including the civic beat and music.
-He has also worked on a number of books on organised crime in Mumbai including Mafia Queens of Mumbai and Dongri to Dubai: Six Decades of the Mumbai Mafia and My Name is Abu Salem with the author S. Hussain Zaidi.
+Karan Pradhan was a Senior Researcher at Gateway House: Indian Council on Global Relations.
+He has worked as a reporter, sub-editor and features writer at The Asian Age, covering a variety of beats including the civic and music beats.
+He has also worked on a number of books on organised crime in Mumbai including Mafia Queens of Mumbai, Dongri to Dubai: Six Decades of the Mumbai Mafia and My Name is Abu Salem with the author S. Hussain Zaidi.
 He holds a Master of Arts degree in International Relations from the University of Warwick.
 Download high-res bio image